OmurEKiraz/SpotifyPlaylistMover/README.md

 Song Example 2	Artist 2
 📌 Notes

-Only public Spotify playlists can be accessed

-The CSV file can be used with other tools to transfer playlists to YouTube or other platforms
+The CSV file can be used with my other tool to transfer playlists to YouTube

 You can reuse the same Spotify app for multiple playlists